new-production-institute/openlab-microfactory-wiki/src/general_instructions.md

-# How to interact with the Resource Monitoring System
+# Configuration of the Resource Monitoring System

+The two main services from the user's perspective are NodeRed and Grafana.
+The other two services, InfluxDB and Mosquitto, are there to store and transmit the data between sensors and services.

 This guide assumes that you have successfully completed the instrucction in the [installation guide](installation.md).

-With the system up and running we still have to configure some aspects to make it work.
+With the system up we still have to configure some aspects to make it work.

-## Configurations

-### InfluxDB configuration
+## InfluxDB configuration

 **Setup an InfluxDB2 Bucket**